amythical/ffmpeg-libav-book/FFMPEG Libav Book.md

 * OS Debain

 ### Debian Docker instance
-Pull a docker debian instance, 'unstable-slim' is the image I searched and got on the docker repos
+Pull a docker debian instance, 'unstable-slim' is the  debian image I searched and got on the docker repos

 ```
 	docker run -it --entrypoint=bash debian:unstable-slim